This is a post out of the 31 Days of Morning Circles. You can find the main page for this series here.

 Ideas for including thematic songs in the morning circle

-- select several favorite thematic songs, print, laminate, cut and add a Velcro to the back to add to choice board
+- Select several favorite thematic songs, print, laminate, cut and add a Velcro to the back to add to the choice board

-- if your child can’t read yet, add an image that clearly represents the song (ex: 5 apples for 5 Little Apples song) – your child will begin to associate the image to the song.
+- If the child can’t read yet, add an image that clearly represents the song (e.g.: 5 apples for 5 Little Apples song)—the child will begin to associate the image with the song.

-- laminate your own repertoire of thematic/ seasonal songs – bind with a ring binder and refer to them as needed (It also makes for portability around the house, for your walk in the park, while waiting at appointments).
+- Laminate your own repertoire of thematic/seasonal songs and bind them with a ring binder and refer to them as needed.
+It also makes for portability in the learning space, for your walk in the park, or while waiting at appointments.

-- keep this portion of the circle short at first – your child doesn’t want to go through the entire holiday album even though you might!
+- Keep this portion of the circle short at first—the child doesn’t want to go through the entire holiday album even though you might!
 Remember that there is more to come in the circle.

-- use ASL signs, PECS, AAC device to accompany words in the song
+- Use ASL or AAC to accompany words in the song

 How do you share thematic songs in the morning circle?
-How to you keep track of songs?
+How do you keep track of songs?